 Bluewater Chordsmen present a $500.00 Music Scholarship to Eric Ghobrhil who is furthering his music education at Western University.

-David Crosbie and Doug Doull donate the proceeds from our 2016 Christmas Benefit Concert to Captain and Pastor Nancy Braye of the Salvation Army.
+Ian Crosbie and Walter Frais donate the proceeds from our 2017 Christmas Benefit Concert to Maria Muscedere.
 The Bluewater Chordsmen believe strongly in community service and supporting local organizations,

 The Bluewater Chordsmen, through their service project Harmonize for Speech, recently donated $2000 to Pathways Children Centre in Sarnia.
 Pictured presenting the cheque to Cathy Dufort-Gibbs is (l to r) Bob Finley (Harmonize for Speech Chairman), David Crosbie (President and Musical Director) and Ian Crosbie (Assistant Director and VP of Marketing)